RedHatOfficial/openshift-artifactory-apache-reverse-proxy/README.md

 # Openshift Artifactory Apache Reverse Proxy
-This repository contains instructions and resources for creating an Apache Reverse Proxy on OpenShift for Artifactroy also running on OpenShift.
+This repository contains instructions and resources for creating an Apache Reverse Proxy on OpenShift for Artifactory also running on OpenShift.
-This is based on the steps outlined in https://www.jfrog.com/confluence/display/RTF/Configuring+a+Reverse+Proxy only does as much of the work for you as possible.
+This is based on the steps outlined in https://www.jfrog.com/confluence/display/RTF/Configuring+a+Reverse+Proxy, only this does as much of the work for you as possible.

 ## Note about NGINX
-Artifactory leands towards using NGIX rather then Apache for the reverse proxy, but after many days of troubleshooting we could not get NGINX reverse proxy working while sitting behind the OpenShift routers (HAProxy).
-Therefor this Apache Reverse Proxy aproach.
+Artifactory leans towards using NGIX rather then Apache for the reverse proxy, but after many days of troubleshooting we could not get NGINX reverse proxy working properly while sitting behind the OpenShift routers (HAProxy).
+With that in mind we opted for this Apache Reverse Proxy aproach.

 ## Instrucitons

 Instructions for setting up the Artifactory Apache Reverse Proxy.

-### Prerequists
+### Prerequistes

-1. Deploy Artifactroy to OpenShift
+1. Deploy Artifactory to OpenShift
    * Some helpful information for doing that can be found here, https://github.com/RHsyseng/artifactory-on-openshift/

 ### Generate Apache Reverse Proxy Configuration
 Artifactory will generate a pretty good configuration base for Apache Reverse Proxy, here are the steps to do so.

-1. Log into Artifactory with admin privlages
+1. Log into Artifactory with admin privileges
 2. Admin -> Configuration -> HTTP Settings
 3. Docker Settings
    * Docker Access Method: Sub Domain